AckerlyXu/heima/articles/vpn-gateway/vpn-gateway-howto-point-to-site-resource-manager-portal.md

 ### <a name="getcer"></a>Step 1 - Obtain the .cer file for the root certificate

 ####Enterprise certificate

 If you are using an enterprise solution, you can use your existing certificate chain.
 Obtain the .cer file for the root certificate that you want to use.

 ####Self-signed root certificate

 If you are not using an enterprise certificate solution, you need to create a self-signed root certificate.
 To create a self-signed root certificate that contains the necessary fields for P2S authentication, you can use PowerShell.
-[Create a self-signed root certificate for Point-to-Site connections using PowerShell](/documentation/articles/vpn-gateway-certificates-point-to-site/) walks you through the steps to create a self-signed root certificate.
+[Create a self-signed root certificate for Point-to-Site connections using PowerShell](./vpn-gateway-certificates-point-to-site.md) walks you through the steps to create a self-signed root certificate.

-> [AZURE.NOTE]
+> [!NOTE]
 > Previously, makecert was the recommended method to create self-signed root certificates and generate client certificates for Point-to-Site connections.
 You can now use PowerShell to create these certificates.
 One benefit of using PowerShell is the ability to create SHA-2 certificates.
-See [Create a self-signed root certificate for Point-to-Site connections using PowerShell](/documentation/articles/vpn-gateway-certificates-point-to-site/) for the required values.
+See [Create a self-signed root certificate for Point-to-Site connections using PowerShell](./vpn-gateway-certificates-point-to-site.md) for the required values.
 >
 >